itsAKDwivedi/JavaArray/README.md

 It contains following questions:
 1. Class DifferenceCheck - Given an array sorted in increasing order of size n and an integer x, find if there exists a pair in the array whose absolute difference is exactly x.(n>1)
+2. Given an array of size n, find the total number of occurrences of given number x.